Liouville's theorem (complex analysis)

 The theorem is considerably improved by Picard's little theorem, which says that every entire function whose image omits two or more complex numbers must be constant.

+Statement

+Liouville's theorem: Every holomorphic function $f:\mathbb C \to \mathbb C$ for which there exists a positive number $M$ such that $|f(z)| \leq M$ for all $z\in\Complex$ is constant.

+More succinctly, Liouville's theorem states that every bounded entire function must be constant.

 Proof

 This important theorem has several proofs.

 A standard analytical proof uses the fact that holomorphic functions are analytic.

 Another proof uses the mean value property of harmonic functions.